Hong Kong Tramways

 Hong Kong Tramways (HKT) is a narrow-gauge tram system in Hong Kong.
-Owned and operated by RATP Dev, the tramway runs on Hong Kong Island between Kennedy Town and Shau Kei Wan, with a branch circulating through Happy Valley.
+Owned and operated by RATP Dev Asia, the tramway runs on Hong Kong Island between Kennedy Town and Shau Kei Wan, with a branch circulating through Happy Valley.

 Hong Kong's tram system is one of the earliest forms of public transport in the metropolis, having opened in 1904 under British rule.
 It has used electric trams since its inauguration, and has never used horse or steam power.
 It owns the world's largest operational double-decker tram fleet, and is a very rare example of a tram system that uses them exclusively.
 In addition to being used by commuters, the system is popular with tourists, and is one of the most environmentally friendly and cheapest ways of travelling in the city.